mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ## Crafting
 ### Stairs

-- Crafting recipe is consistent with Stonecutting (1-to-1 output ratio)
+- Crafting yield is now consistent with Stonecutting (1-to-1 output ratio)
-- Convenient 2x2 recipe for Crafting by hand
-- Stonecutting recipe (Wooden Stairs) for precise output
+- Stonecutting recipe (for Wooden Planks) for precise output

-### Trapdoor, Door
+### Trapdoor

-- Recipe output is consistent with Door recipe (Both Iron and Wooden Doors)
+- Recipe yield is consistent with Door recipe
 - Stonecutting recipe for precise output

 ### Button, Pressure Plate

-- Output is higher cos more convenient for Players to spend 1 Plank rather than 4
+- Recipe yield was increased (Players are likely to use more than one Button or Pressure Plate)
 - Stonecutting recipe for precise output

 ### Fence, Fence Gate